|Williams Deacons Bank, and

-In November 2012 a man in a grey tracksuit walked casually along Bramhall Lane, past the station's CCTV camera and into the bank, where he threatened the staff with a gun (later said to be a replica) and walked back towards Bramhall with £3000 in cash.
+In November 2012 a man in a grey hooded tracksuit walked casually along Bramhall Lane, past the station's CCTV camera and into the bank, where he threatened the staff with a gun (later said to be a replica) and walked back towards Bramhall with £3000 in cash.
 The following week, he repeated the action.
 Soon afterwards, a man from Bramhall was arrested and charged.
 From that time on, customers had to press a pell-push to request entry to the building.

 As telephone, and later internet, banking became available, the local branch was no longer many people's main contact with their bank, and over-the-counter business decreased In Summer 2017 a placard, apparently made by the staff of the branch, appeared outside warning that RBS were closing the branch, and asking people to complain to their MP.
-The message was repeated on paper flyers which loco local 'Big Issue lady' was recruited to hand out to passers-by.
-The placard was later added to with a hand-written 'we did try' and the branch closed on 21 July 2017.
+The message was repeated on paper flyers which the local 'Big Issue lady' was recruited to hand out to passers-by.
+The placard was later added to with a hand-written 'we did try' sticker and the branch closed on 21 July 2017.
 RBS produced a leaflet explaining the decision explaining that although 85 customers were still using the branch on a regular basis, the number of transactions at Davenport branch had dropped by 24% since 2011.
 53% of customers at the branch were, RBS assured us, active Digital Banking users; a low figure, perhaps reflecting the age profile of the area.
 Others, it was suggested, could bank at the Post Office, or visit RBS branches in Stockport, Cheadle Hulme or Hazel Grove, it was suggested.

 The RBS name-board was removed, revealing traces of the old metal lettering (above), and blue bags of rubbish were dumped outside.
 So ended almost a century of service.
 Our thanks are due on behalf of Davenport residents to all the staff who worked their over the years.

 The cash machine remained in service after the closure, not for long.
 Use of the building for non-banking purposes in the future would appear to require major alterations, and be subject to the requirements of the Cale Green Conservation Area.